aalto-ics-kepaco/path-index-graph-kernel/README.md

 The contained preprocessing script does all of this automatically by running `preprocessing.py [-h] -k KEGGPATH [-v]`.
 The results will be stored in the `results` directory.

-For the sake of completeness, here are the same steps that if run manually:
+Here are the same steps if run manually:

 1. reaction-list: Create KEGG reaction listing with `python reaction-list/extract-reactions.py -k KEGGPATH > RESULTS/kegg-reactions.txt`.
 2. feature-generator: Create atom features from KEGG mol files using `python generator2011.py KEGGPATH/mol/* -k all --output-dir RESULTS/mol-features/`.
 The optional parameter k specifies the context size, default is all.
 There are other optional parameters for this script.